jmoldow/box_spec_helper/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Other Software Included in this Repository

+Some Apache v2.0 and MIT Expat-licensed code from 3rd party sources is included in this repository.
+See the bottom of the LICENSE file for details.